ortiza5/modding-vivaldi/using-mods/inspect.md

 5. Click on `var(--colorAccentFg)` (this is an example, the color could be different in your theme), press `backspace`, input `red` and press `enter`.
-   This changes the font color, but only temporary (until reload).
+   This changes the font color, but only temporarily (until reload).
 6. Should you have the experiment for using CSS modifications enabled in `vivaldi://experiments/` (see [Installation][installation link]), you can both access and edit your modification files in the DevTools.
 Click on